johnmarktaylor91/torchlens/README.md

    about the network's computational graph.

 The goal of Torchlens is to work for any PyTorch model whatsoever.
-Here it is in action for a very simple recurrent model (as you can see, you just define it like normal and pass it in):
+Here it is in action for a very simple recurrent mode; as you can see, you just define it like normal and pass it in, and it returns a full log of the forward pass along with a visualization:

 ```python
 class SimpleRecurrent(nn.Module):